Half of South Africa's coal resources lie under the Waterberg region and mines are gearing up to move in.

 A looming water crisis has prompted the Council for Scientific and Industrial Research to launch an intensive three-year study on water sustainability in the area.

 Funded by a parliamentary grant, the three-year research project will focus on the state of the aquatic ecosystems of the upper and middle reaches of the Mokolo and Lephalala rivers.
+The Waterberg forms a wide basin in which four of the main rivers in Limpopo — the Lephalala, Mokolo, Matlabas and Mogalakwena rivers — originate.

 Pete Ashton, principal researcher and fellow at the CSIR, says the Limpopo River basin is particularly water-stressed. ”Every tributary river in the basin has been exploited to the limit by conventional engineering approaches.
 Efforts to meet society’s demands for water for domestic, irrigation, mining and industrial uses have caused a progressive deterioration of the aquatic ecosystems.”